-Inspired by ras el hanout, the earthy sweet Moroccan spice blend used across North Africa, the combination of spices used for this chicken turns its skin a beautiful mahogany brown and imparts a rich flavor to both skin and meat.
-If cooking the chicken in the oven, use the juices left in the pan to make a sauce by adding a little fresh rosemary and a few drops of sherry vinegar.–Steve Johnson
+Inspired by ras el hanout, the earthy sweet Moroccan spice blend used across North Africa, the combination of spices used for this roast chicken with Moroccan spices turns the skin a beautiful mahogany brown and imparts a rich flavor to both skin and meat.–Steve Johnson

 To roast the chicken, preheat the oven to 350°F (176°C) and adjust the oven rack to the center position.
 Place the chicken in a cast-iron skillet on the center rack and turn it every 20 minutes to crisp the skin all over.
 After about 1 1/4 hours, or when the thigh joints begin to loosen and the juices inside start to run clear, the chicken should be ready.
 An instant-read thermometer should register 165°F (74°C).